-- Convey caring, respect, sensitivity, tact, compassion, empathy, tolerance and a healthy attitude toward others - Demonstrate a mentally healthy attitude that is age appropriate in relationship to the client - Handle multiple tasks concurrently - Perform safe, effective care for clients in a caring context - Understand and follow the policies and procedures of the College and clinical agencies - Understand the consequences of violating the student code of conduct - Understand that posing a direct threat to others is unacceptable and subjects one to discipline - Meet qualifications for licensure/certification by examination as stipulated by the respective program - Not to pose a threat to self or others - Function effectively in situations of uncertainty and stress inherent in providing care - Adapt to changing environments and situations - Remain free of chemical dependency - Report promptly to clinicals and remain for 6-12 hours on the clinical unit - Provide care in an appropriate time frame - Accept responsibility, accountability, and ownership of one's actions - Seek supervision/consultation in a timely manner - Examine and modify one's own behavior when it interferes with care or learning respective College will provide reasonable accommodations but is not required to substantially alter the requirements or nature of the program or provide accommodations that inflict an undue burden on the respective College.
+- Understand and follow the policies and procedures of the College and clinical agencies - Understand the consequences of violating the student code of conduct - Understand that posing a direct threat to others is unacceptable and subjects one to discipline - Meet qualifications for licensure/certification by examination as stipulated by the respective program - Not to pose a threat to self or others - Function effectively in situations of uncertainty and stress inherent in providing care - Adapt to changing environments and situations - Remain free of chemical dependency - Report promptly to clinicals and remain for 6-12 hours on the clinical unit - Provide care in an appropriate time frame - Accept responsibility, accountability, and ownership of one's actions - Seek supervision/consultation in a timely manner - Examine and modify one's own behavior when it interferes with care or learning

+Upon admission, an individual who discloses a disability can request reasonable accommodations.
+Individuals will be asked to provide documentation of the disability in order to assist with the provision of appropriate reasonable accommodations.
+The respective College will provide reasonable accommodations but is not required to substantially alter the requirements or nature of the program or provide accommodations that inflict an undue burden on the respective College.
 In order to be admitted, one must be able to perform all of the eligibility criteria with or without reasonable accommodations.
 If an individual's health changes during the program of learning, so that the eligibility criteria cannot be met with or without reasonable accommodations, the student will be withdrawn from the program.
 The faculty reserves the right at any time to require an additional medical examination at the student's expense in order to assist with the evaluation of the student's ability to perform the eligibility criteria.